Symphony No. 11 (Michael Haydn): Discography

 This symphony is included in a set of 20 symphonies on the CPO label with Bohdan Warchal conducting the Slovak Philharmonic.
 It has also been recorded by the London Mozart Players conducted by Matthias Bamert on the Chandos label and by the Orchestre de Chambre de Lausanne conducted by Christian Zacharias.
-It is also on Olympia OCD 404 where it is wrongly listed as P.52 (Symphony 14) in error.
+It is also on Olympia OCD 404 where it is wrongly listed as P.52 (Symphony 14).